 - Does COVID-19 qualify as force majeure for IT-related service?

 - What measures have been taken so far by the Dutch government and representatives of market parties that are relevant to parties with an interest in the Dutch CRE finance market?

 Tax, Public Measures and Support

-- The Dutch government presented additional economic and tax measures aimed at mitigating the economic effects of the coronavirus.
+- The Dutch government presented several tax measures aimed at mitigating the negative impact of the coronavirus.
 They have chosen a targeted approach, mainly aimed at eliminating temporary liquidity issues to support businesses.
 What is the impact of these measures and actions which can be considered to mitigate liquidity issues?

 - Governments across Europe are announcing new measures to soften the economic blow of the corona virus.
 Many sectors including entertainment, (air) transport and the horeca branch are urgently seeking financial support from the government.
 What can we expect?

 - What is the impact of the COVID-19 outbreak on credit facilities and the economic measures announced by the Dutch government to provide credit support for credit facilities made available to SMEs?